ivochula/Data_Science_Portfolio/README.md

 **Training in Kaggle competitions**

 Titanic - Everyone starts here, right?!?!
-TalkingData AdTracking Fraud Detection Challenge - This presents as a challenge, until now i have already used the package ROSE in R language to create synthetic data in order to have a balanced dataset to train my classification model... the work goes on, setp by step, enjoying it without pressure.
+TalkingData AdTracking Fraud Detection Challenge - This presents as a challenge, until now i have already used the package ROSE in R language to create synthetic data in order to have a balanced dataset to train my classification model... the work goes on, step by step, enjoying it without pressure.